rumkin/keyget/readme.md

 ```

 Get nested method of `target` by `path` and returns method binding with `this`
 context set to method's owner object.
-If method not found, returns empty
+If method not found, returns no-op
 function.

 ### `breadcrumbs()`